tf-encrypted/tf-encrypted/docs/INSTALL.md

 (venv) ./tf-encrypted/ $ pip install -e .
 ```

-which will automatically install all needed dependencies, most notably [TensorFlow](https://www.tensorflow.org/install/) version 1.12 or above; if for some reason this is not desired then use:
+which will automatically install all needed dependencies, most notably [TensorFlow](https://www.tensorflow.org/install/); if for some reason this is not desired then use:

 ```
 (venv) ./tf-encrypted/ $ pip install -e . --no-deps